Chelsea pull clear as Man City held by Everton

 Mourinho, who has found himself in trouble with the FA after some of his recent comments about a so-called "anti-Chelsea" conspiracy, declined to talk to reporters after the match, sending assistant Steve Holland out instead.

-"It is important that when you don't play as well as you'd like to still get the result," he said.
+"It is important that when you don't play as well as you'd like you still get the result," said Holland.

 (Reporting By Martyn Herman and Michael Hann, editing by Pritha Sarkar and Ian Chadband)